sgoldenlab/simba/docs/kleinberg_filter.md

 *(ii) Gamma* - Higher gamma values and behaviors needs to be sustained for a longer time for them to be recognised as burts.
 I.e., gamma represents the cost associated with entering a time-period of behevior expression. **Higher gamma values and fewer behavioural bursts will be recognised.
 Lower gamma values and a greate number of behavioural bursts will be recognised (Default: 0.3)**

  *(ii) Hierarchy* - Which order or depth or the markov chain should be considered when evaluating the bursts. **Higher hierarchy values and fewer behavioural bursts will to be recognised (Default: 1)**

- For more information on the hyperparameters [HERE](https://nikkimarinsek.com/blog/kleinberg-burst-detection-algorithm) is an excellent blog post walk-through.